At first glance, LogmeOnce looks like an old school late 2000 open-source software. But as you go deeper, it literally blows your mind.

 #2.
 When it comes to encrypting data, LogmeOnce uses the standard 256-bit AES with SHA 512.

-That is decent but what separates this tool from other programs is their unique approach towards security.
+That is decent but what separates this online password manager tool from other programs is their unique approach towards security.

-Additionally, they’ve two-factor and multi-factor authentication to make sure no one could access your sensitive data even if they crack the passcode.
+Additionally, they offer two-factor authentication and multi-factor authentication to make sure no one could access your sensitive data even if they crack the passcode.

 And you know what’s more interesting?

-You can actually catch the intruder by implying the Mugshot feature that takes a photo of anyone who enters a wrong password.
+You can actually catch the intruder by implying the Mugshot feature that takes a photo of anyone who enters the wrong password.

-Now, the only catch is, most of these functions like multi-factor authentication and mugshot is available with the paid version of the software.
+Now, the only catch is, most of these functions like two-factor authentication and multi-factor authentication and mugshot are available with the paid version of the LogmeOnce password manager.